Cradlepoint COR IBR900 External Antenna Guide

 Most people think that external antennas primarily help you increase your data rates by increasing the signal strength.
 But that's not the case.

-Here are the three main ways that external antennas help you increase your data rates:
+Here are the three main ways that mobile antennas help you increase your data rates on the move:

 1.They Improve Signal Quality